sayali0512/manual-migration/option2.md

  Data Export from OnPrem to Azure Cloud
 - User must have Azure subscription to create a blob storage.
-- To add a subscrition [click here](https://ms.portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade), can select [Pay-As-You-Go](https://azure.microsoft.com/en-in/offers/ms-azr-0003p/).
+- Select existing subscriotion or user can add a subscription [click here](https://ms.portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade), can select [Pay-As-You-Go](https://azure.microsoft.com/en-in/offers/ms-azr-0003p/).
-- After creating the subscription, create a [Resource Group](https://ms.portal.azure.com/#create/Microsoft.ResourceGroup) to host a blob storage.
+- After creating the subscription, create a [Resource Group](https://ms.portal.azure.com/#create/Microsoft.ResourceGroup).
-- Create Azure Blob storage in the Azure subscription
+- Create Azure Storage Account in the same Resource Group
-    - After creating a Resource Group, create a [storage account](https://ms.portal.azure.com/#create/Microsoft.StorageAccount) with AutoKind value as "BlobStorage"
+    - Create a [storage account](https://ms.portal.azure.com/#create/Microsoft.StorageAccount) with AutoKind value as "BlobStorage"
 ![Blob-Storage](images/blobstorage.png)
-    - Povide the storage account name must be in combination of lowercase and numericals, click on create button as shown above.
+    - Give the storage account name must be in combination of lowercase and numericals, click on create button as shown above.
-    - Blob storage is created, can be used to store the onprem data.
+    - Storage Account is created, can be used to store the onprem data.
-- Install Azure CLI on onprem to copy the data to blob storage.
+- Install Azure CLI to copy the onprem data to cloud.
     - Install Azure CLI
         ```
         curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash